 In all competitions, Lewandowski’s 55 goals from 47 appearances in 2019/20 actually outstripped Müller’s 50 from 48 games five decades ago, and in 2020/21 he’s once again motoring at a frightening pace when you hold his strikes up against that remarkable 40-goal effort of Der Bomber.

 It led him to pick up both the UEFA and FIFA Player of the Year awards and secure a fifth Torjägerkanone trophy, which was his third in succession - a treble of Bundesliga top-scorer cannons that only Müller had managed previously.

 His 21 goals after 16 Bundesliga matchdays betters the 19 he managed at the same stage last time out, and means Lewandowski has six more than Müller’s haul after 16 league games at the start of 1971/72.

 Watch: A tactical look at how Lewy and Müller stack up

-Watch: Lewandowski's historic five goals in nine minutes Wolfsburg will never forget
+Watch: Lewandowski's historic five goals in nine minutes Wolfsburg will never be forgotten

-If Lewandowski can score a Guinness world record-breaking five goals in nine minutes, he can plunder at least 11 in 450.
+If Lewandowski can score a Guinness world record-breaking five goals in nine minutes, he can plunder at least 20 in 1,620, or one every 81 minutes.
 If anyone can topple Müller, it's LewanGOALski...